bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-cshtml[](../../../samples/tests/razor/AllKindsOfParamsTest.razor#L85-L96)]

-This is just regular Blazor `RenderFragment` parameter passing, where regular HTML markup and an `<Alert>` component is declared inside the component under test's `<Content>` element, and any parameters is passed to it like normal in Blazor.
+This is just regular Blazor `RenderFragment` parameter passing, where regular HTML markup and an `<Alert>` component is declared inside the component under test's `<Content>` element, and any parameters are passed to it as normal in Blazor.
 This is the same for both `Fixture` and `SnapshotTest` razor tests.

 ***

 ### Templates Parameters

-Template parameters are closely related to `RenderFragment` parameters described in the previous section.
+Template parameters are closely related to the `RenderFragment` parameters described in the previous section.
 The difference is that a template parameter is of type `RenderFragment<TValue>`.
 Like with regular `RenderFragment`, a `RenderFragment<TValue>` template parameter can be regular HTML markup, it can be Razor markup, e.g. other component declarations, or it can be a mix of the two.
 If it is another component, then that component can also receive child content, and so forth.

 The following examples renders this template component, which has a `RenderFragment<TValue>` template parameter: